bondy-io/bondy/doc/guides/database/prefix_closure.md

 ## The hold

-With `db.aae.prefix_hold` on, the replay that folds synced operations into a table's materialised state enforces closure at the fold.
+The replay that folds synced operations into a table's materialised state enforces closure at the fold.
 Each batch is partitioned per remote origin into the contiguous run rising from that origin's applied frontier and the non-contiguous remainder.
-The run folds;
-the remainder is **held**:
+The run folds; the remainder is **held**:

 - Held operations are excluded from the fold, so no table state ever reflects an operation whose predecessors are missing.